What are the top must-know software design patterns?

 Structural Design Patterns

-Structural design patterns are concerned with how classes and objects are composed to form larger structures.
-They simplify the design by identifying a simple way to realize relationships between entities.
-Here are some of the most famous Structural Design Patterns, each accompanied by an example:
+Structural design patterns are concerned with how classes and objects are composed into larger structures.
+They simplify a design by identifying clean relationships between entities.
+These are the five structural patterns to know.

 1. Adapter Pattern (Wrapper)